yangsidawh/Andriod_Image_Search/README.md

 * [x] Subsequent searches will have any filters applied to the search results
 * [x] User can tap on any image in results to see the image full-screen
 * [x] User can scroll down “infinitely” to continue loading more image results (up to 8 pages)

+Note: No optional tasks have done yet.
+Will try to update once have time.

 ![Video Walkthrough](imagesearch.gif)